Syedismail412/Sales-Performance-Dashboard-in-Excel-My-First-Analytics-Project/README.md

 Interactive Slicers: Filter by channel, month, and category.

-Trends & Insights: Spot patterns and make comparisons between mon .
+Trends & Insights: Spot patterns and make comparisons between men and women.